 Here are the top 10 benefits for setting up your company’s Business Manager.

-- More securely share and control access to their ad accounts, Pages and other assets on Facebook.
+- Securely share and control access to their ad accounts, Pages and other assets on Facebook.

-- Easily add employees and agencies to your account.
+- Easily add or remove employees and agencies to your account.

 - Grant different permission levels based on business objectives.